andykawabata/Api-Arcade/README.md

 Team: The Elon Musketeers

 ### General Info
 This Java desktop application is an 'arcade' of trivia-based mini games, all dependent on external API's to extract the questions.
 Once a user creates an account, their game scores will be saved to the database.
 There is a leaderboard page that displays the three highest scores for each game.
-The app's "Generic Game" architecure allows developers to quickly and easily add new games, so you will never get bored!
+The app's "Generic Game" architecture allows developers to quickly and easily add new games, so you will never get bored!

 ### Dependecies
 - JavaFX 14